engtuncay/engtuncay.github.io/php/arts/art-htaccess1.md

 .htaccess files (or “distributed configuration files”) provide a way to make configuration changes on a per-directory basis.
 A file, containing one or more configuration directives, is placed in a particular document directory, and the directives apply to that directory, and all subdirectories thereof.

-Directives
+➖ Directives

-“Directives” is the terminology that Apache uses for the commands in Apache’s configuration files.
+“Directives” is the terminology that Apache uses for `the commands in Apache’s configuration files`.
 They are normally relatively short commands, typically key value pairs, that modify Apache’s behavior.
 An .htaccess file allows developers to execute a bunch of these directives without requiring access to Apache’s core server configuration file, often named httpd.conf.
 This file, httpd.conf, is typically referred to as the "global configuration file" and I will refer to it with that name or its short filename equivalent.

 This feature is ideal for many hosting companies deploying a shared hosting environment.
 The hosting company will not allow its customers to access the global configuration file, which ultimately affects all of the customers hosted on that server.
 Instead, by enabling .htaccess, they give each of their customers the power to specify and execute their own Apache directives in their own directories and subdirectories.
 Of course it's also useful to the single developer, as you will see.

 It's worth mentioning that anything that can be done with a .htaccess file can be done in the httpd.conf file.
 However, NOT everything that can be done in httpd.conf can be done in a .htaccess file.
 In fact .htaccess files must be enabled in the httpd.conf file in order to be executed at all.
 Once enabled, their power can be limited to certain “contexts” so that they may be allowed to override some settings but not others.
 This gives the system administrators more control over what they let other developers get away with in their .htaccess files.

+TBC - 20251028 - 1619

-Enabling .htaccess:
+➖ Enabling .htaccess:

 .htaccess files are normally enabled by default.
 This is actually controlled by the AllowOverride Directive in the httpd.conf file.
-This directive can only be placed inside of a <Directory> section.
+This directive can only be placed inside of a `<Directory>` section.
 Don’t let this confuse you.
-The typical httpd.conf file defines a DocumentRoot and the majority of the file will contain Directives inside a <Directory> section dealing with that directory.
+The typical httpd.conf file defines a DocumentRoot and the majority of the file will contain Directives inside a `<Directory>` section dealing with that directory.
 This includes the AllowOverride directive.

 The default value is actually “All” and thus .htaccess files are enabled by default.
 An alternative value would be “None” which would mean that they are completely disabled.
 There are numerous other values that limit configuration of only certain contexts.
 Some are:

-AuthConfig - Authorization directives such as those dealing with Basic Authentication.
+- AuthConfig - Authorization directives such as those dealing with Basic Authentication.
-FileInfo - Directives that deal with setting Headers, Error Documents, Cookies, URL Rewriting, and more.
+- FileInfo - Directives that deal with setting Headers, Error Documents, Cookies, URL Rewriting, and more.
-Indexes - Default directory listing customizations.
+- Indexes - Default directory listing customizations.
-Limit - Control access to pages in a number of different ways.
+- Limit - Control access to pages in a number of different ways.
-Options - Similar access to Indexes but includes even more values such as ExecCGI, FollowSymLinks, Includes and more.
+- Options - Similar access to Indexes but includes even more values such as ExecCGI, FollowSymLinks, Includes and more.
-Full .htaccess Overriding
+- Full .htaccess Overriding

-I’ll show some examples, without their corresponding <Directory> sections.
+I’ll show some examples, without their corresponding `<Directory>` sections.
 Here is an example that allows full .htaccess overriding:

 ```php
 # Allow .htaccess files their full power